wikimedia/mediawiki-vagrant/README.md

 You'll need to install recent versions of Vagrant and VirtualBox.

  * VirtualBox: https://www.virtualbox.org/wiki/Downloads
- * Vagrant: http://downloads.vagrantup.com/ (version 1.2.6 or higher is
+ * Vagrant: http://www.vagrantup.com/downloads-archive.html (the version must be 1.2.6 or higher, but not 1.6.*).
+For NFS, use 1.5.4.
-   required!)
  * Hardware virtualization extensions must be enabled in your host computer BIOS.
 The BIOS setting is usually in the "Chipset", "Processor", "CPU", or "Security Settings" menu and may be labeled as "VT-x", "Intel Virtualization Technology", "Virtualization Extensions", "Vanderpool" "AMD-V" or various other names depending on the OEM and system BIOS.
+ * (Optional) For better performance on non-Windows hosts, install NFS.
+For Debian-based systems (including Ubuntu), run:

+   sudo apt-get install nfs-kernel-server portmap

 Next, you'll need a copy of the mediawiki-vagrant project files.